 - With a pelvic floor disorder

 - High-intensity activity like running, HIIT classes, Crossfit, or powerlifting too quickly after childbirth

 - Multiple pregnancies close together, especially within 18 months of one another.

 - Women who are pregnant with multiples.

-- High birth rate of the baby.
+- High birth weight of the baby.

 How to Help Prevent It

-- Modify your activity early on in the pregnancy to limit your risk
+- Modify your activity early on in the pregnancy

 - Avoid activities that cause doming, conning, or pain in the midline of the abdomen

 - Wear support garments like the baobei maternity postpartum support bloomers or the mom-ez support belt, as needed.